cal-icor/base-user-image/README.md

-# hub-user-image-template
+# base-user-image template

-This is a template repository for creating dedicated single-user server images for UC Berkeley Jupyterhubs.
+This is a template repository for creating dedicated single-user server images for Cal-ICOR Jupyterhubs.

 ## Overall workflow